At a glance

 Implementing the National Agreement

 Each party to the National Agreement will develop their own implementation plan within 12 months of the Agreement coming into effect, and will report annually on their actions to achieve the outcomes of the Agreement.

 Implementation plans will be developed and delivered in partnership with Aboriginal and Torres Strait Islander communities and organisations.

 Each implementation plan will set out how policies and programs are aligned to the National Agreement and what actions will be taken to achieve the Priority Reforms.
 They will include information on funding and timeframes for actions.

 The Joint Council will review implementation plans and may provide advice on how the parties can better work together to achieve shared outcomes.
 This includes where progress against the Priority reforms and targets is not on track.

 Accountability and reporting

-The Productivity Commission will publish a dashboard comprising data and associated supporting materials on progress towards the targets.
+The Productivity Commission has published a dashboard comprising data and associated supporting materials on progress towards the targets.
 The dashboard will be updated on a regular basis (at a minimum, annually) and will be maintained for the full term of the National Agreement.